dhrumildalwadi/raydium-liquidity-pool/README.md

 ### Step 1: Configure

-Before getting started, make sure to set up the `.env` as well as `secretKey.json` file according to your environment and requirements.
+Before getting started, make sure to set up the `.env` as well as `secretKey.json` file according to your environment and requirements and also update the pool tokens info in `config.js` file.

 - Create a `.env` file at the root directory of the project and paste the contents of `.env.example`
 - Add the values to your environment variables